pam-/pam-.github.io/_posts/2018-12-07-brownie-series-ep00.md

 #### Testimonies

-'Delicious.' - Me
+'Delicious.' - _Me_

-'The ginger gave an unexpected kick and cut through the richness and sweetness!' - A friend who never lies
+'The ginger gave an unexpected kick and cut through the richness and sweetness!' - _A friend who never lies about food._

 'Nice touch!
-I might steal this.' - A new chef friend who would _not_ lie about food.
-C'mon, now.
+I might steal this.' - _A new chef friend who would *not* lie about food._

 [1]:https://www.dropbox.com/s/swbspaueaqml2xx/IMG_2355.jpg?raw=1